 When you open the editor for the item for the first time, the editor is populated with existing item information metadata from the following item page elements:

-If you upload a local metadata .xml file in the ArcGIS metadata format, you have the option to overwrite the item details with the imported metadata from the .xml file or use the existing item information.
+If you upload a local metadata .xml file in the ArcGIS metadata format, you can overwrite the item details with the imported metadata from the .xml file or use the existing item information.

 You cannot edit metadata for items that are shared to your organization through a distributed collaboration.